-Q: Is there a separate review mode for users who previously completed E-ROC?A: There is no review mode for E-ROC.
-Users are always able to access modules they previously completed throughout the duration of their subscriptions.
+There is no review mode for E-ROC.
+Users are always able to access modules they previously completed throughout the duration of their license.

-Q: If I purchase individual access to the course and then decide that I would like to purchase an Institutional Annual Subscription, is it possible to then apply the individual rate to the cost of the Institutional Annual Subscription?A: Yes.
-If you purchase individual access and decide that you would like to upgrade to an Institutional Annual Subscription, PRIM&R will apply the cost of the individual rate to the cost of the Institutional Annual Subscription.
+Yes.
+If you purchase individual access and decide that you would like to upgrade to an Institutional License, PRIM&R will apply the cost of the individual rate to the cost of the Institutional License.

-Q: I’m not sure if my institution would be considered a single institution, or if IRB members at our organization might be considered to be employed by different institutions.
-A: Institutions with multiple campuses/schools are required to purchase a separate subscription for each campus/school.
-However, PRIM&R recognizes that organizations are structured differently, and works with institutions on a case-by-case basis to determine whether they qualify for a single Institutional Annual Subscription.
-If you are unsure of whether your institution qualifies for a single Institutional Annual Subscription, please email us or call 617.303.1876.
+Institutions with multiple campuses/schools are required to purchase a separate license for each campus/school.
+However, PRIM&R recognizes that organizations are structured differently, and works with institutions on a case-by-case basis to determine whether they qualify for a single Institutional License.
+If you are unsure of whether your institution qualifies for a single Institutional License, please email us or call 617.303.1876.